ptypy.utils package¶

 - ptypy.utils.scripts.remove_hot_pixels(data, size=3, tolerance=3, ignore_edges=False)¶

-Removes outlier data points of a 2D numpy array and replaces them with the median of the surrounding data points.
-Original code (see at the end of function) had been published by DanHickstein on stackoverflow.com under CC BY-SA license.
+- Replaces outlier data points with the median of the surrounding data points. - Removes outlier data points of a 2D numpy array and replaces them with the median of the surrounding data points.
+Original code (see at the end of function) had been published by DanHickstein on stackoverflow.com under CC BY-SA license. - Parameters

 - Returns